plioi/plioi.github.io/_posts/2013-08-08-tiny-nudges-in-the-general-direction-of-success.md

 The features in question all had to do with treatment of a test class's _lifecycle_: end users can customize test class construction; customize frequency of construction; and wrap behaviors around each test method, around each test class instance, and around each test class.

 The customization aspect led to my insufficient test coverage.
 I offer several degrees of freedom, but I need to promise that we'll do something reasonable when end users _exercise_ that freedom.
-There are a lot of combinations you can produce with those building blocks. &#8220;Create an instance once per test, wrapping each test in a setup/teardown,&#8221; &#8220;Create an instance once per test class, using a custom factory method, wrapping each instance in a fixture setup/teardown and each test in a transaction,&#8221;&#8230;
+There are a lot of combinations you can produce with those building blocks.
+"Create an instance once per test, wrapping each test in a setup/teardown,&#8221; "Create an instance once per test class, using a custom factory method, wrapping each instance in a fixture setup/teardown and each test in a transaction,&#8221;&#8230;

 Testing these lifecycles gets extra interesting when you want to prove what happens when an end user's own test code fails.
 What happens when a test class constructor fails?
 When a custom factory fails?
 When a setup fails?
 When test teardown fails _and_ class teardown fails _and_ disposal fails?